 Over time, the leaked feathers add up, and your once plump featherbed turns into a deflated mess.

-Don’t worry about the thread count, or the design, etc. Your featherbed will be tucked underneath your sheets, and you’ll never actually feel the thread count, or see the design (if any).
+Don’t worry about the thread count, the design, etc. Your featherbed will be out of sight, and you’ll never actually feel the thread count, or see the design (if any).

 As far as construction is concerned, our primary focus is how the featherbed is put together – specifically the sewing.

 The outer cover of a featherbed is essentially two flat sheets sewn together.
 Pay attention to the edges of the featherbed.
-How are they sewn together?
+What does the seam look like?